Frequently Asked Questions

 Account Plans

-There are 4 paid account plans available in addition to our free plan; you can see full a full list of differences between our plans in the account plan section of your account or in the pricing section on our home page.
+There are 4 paid account plans available in addition to our free plan; you can see full a full list of differences between our plans in the account plan section of your account or a summary in the pricing section on our home page.

 Yes!
 Our free plan will always be free and supports all our core report types; you can give the free plan a try for a long as you like before upgrading your account.